ramses-tech/nefertari-es/README.md

   when models are changed. it might make sense to change these hooks to generate pyramid events. then the es engine can listen for these events, thus de-coupling the engines.

+- Update Ramses to work with multiple engines properly. ramses-example should work with nefertari-es and multiple engines.

 Advanced tasks: